Mathias Woo: Multimedia and stage design

-Architecture and Designs
+Architecture and design

 In 2004, in association with Arch Design Architects Ltd., Woo designed the Shantou University Student Activity Centre Phase I project and won the Hong Kong Institute of Architects’ 2004 Award for Members’ Work Outside of Hong Kong.

-In 2004, Woo was invited by Eslite Book Store of Taipei to create a multi-media sound installation Migrating Birds.
+In 2004, Woo was invited by Eslite Bookstore of Taipei to create a multi-media sound installation Migrating Birds.

 In 2001, Woo worked with Mr Rocco Sen Kee YIM, and was awarded an honorable mention in the West Kowloon Reclamation Concept Proposal Competition.